|

 first one published in June 1996) by Technical Analysis of STOCKS & COMMODITIES magazine.

 The latest of these reviews is in their November 1999 issue.
+Insider TA Professional and Standard edition can

 download free ASCII data from Alpha Vantage.